Educational institutions, school districts, student organizations, and private schools.

 .
 RCW 82.04.339

-(b) Persons who monitor home child care facilities under one or more federal nutrition programs are required to register with the department and are taxable on their gross income under the service and other classification of the B&O tax.
-These monitors contract with, and are accountable to the superintendent of public instruction which receives funds from the United States Department of Agriculture and disburses funds to each monitor.
+(b) Persons who monitor home child care facilities under one or more federal nutrition programs are required to register with the department and are taxable on their gross income under the service and other business activities classification of the B&O tax.
+These monitors contract with, and are accountable to the office of superintendent of public instruction which receives funds from the United States Department of Agriculture and disburses funds to each monitor.
 Commonly, a portion of the funds received by the monitor is required by law to be passed directly to the home child care facilities for the provision of qualifying meals.
 That portion of the funds received by the monitor may be taken as a "reimbursement" deduction on the monitor's excise tax return, so that the monitor is subject to B&O tax only on the portion of funds retained for the rendering of services.

-(a) MN University is an educational institution created by the state of Washington.
+(a) Example 1.
+MN University is an educational institution created by the state of Washington.
 MN University operates a book store at which it sells text books, school supplies, and apparel to students and nonstudents.
 As an institution of the state of Washington, MN University is exempt from the B&O tax with respect to all sales, irrespective that sales are made to nonstudents.
 However, MN is required to collect and remit retail sales tax on its gross proceeds of sales made through its book store.

-(c) JB College is an educational institution which is not a department or institution of the state of Washington.
-JB College has converted five housing units from student use for use by nonstudents.
+(c) Example 3.
+JB College is an educational institution which is not a department or institution of the state of Washington.
+JB College has converted five housing units from student use to use by nonstudents.
 Guests of the administration use these units for stays of two or three days, and are charged a specific amount per night.
 The college provides linen, towels, etc., to the users.
 These units are always rented for periods under thirty days.
 JB College must report this rental income under the retailing B&O tax and collect and remit retail sales tax.
 This income is not derived from the occasional rental of student lodging facilities, but is derived from the rental of accommodations specifically maintained for public use.

 and WAC 458-20-104